How, When and Where Older Adults Can Get COVID-19 Vaccines and Boosters

-Pfizer's vaccine is approved for all Americans age 12 and up, and Moderna's and Johnson & Johnson's are available to anyone 18 and older.
-Pfizer's is currently the only vaccine that the FDA has moved from emergency use authorization status to full approval.
-All three vaccine manufacturers are investigating how younger populations respond to their shots, with Pfizer and Moderna expanding clinical trials to children between the ages of 5 and 11.
+Pfizer's vaccine is approved for all Americans age 5 and up, and Moderna's and Johnson & Johnson's are available to anyone 18 and older.
+Pfizer's is currently the only vaccine that the FDA has moved from emergency use authorization status to full approval for people age 16 and up.

-The federal government's Vaccines.gov website lets you search for locations by zip code, with links to appointments, and many sites permit walk-ins.
+The federal government's Vaccines.gov website lets you search for vaccine and booster providers by zip code, with links to appointments, and many sites permit walk-ins.
 If you need help finding a COVID-19 vaccine provider, text your zip code to 438829 or call the CDC's vaccine hotline at 800-232-0233 (TTY: 888-720-7489).

-Many county health clinics, doctor's offices and pharmacies, including large chains like CVS, Walgreens and Walmart, are taking vaccine appointments, and lots of them offer walk-in vaccinations.
+Many county health clinics, doctors' offices and pharmacies, including large chains like CVS, Walgreens and Walmart, are taking vaccine appointments, and many also offer walk-in vaccinations.
 Check the pharmacy sites for appointment and walk-in options.
 Veterans can get vaccinated through Veterans Affairs facilities.
 For residents and staff at long-term care facilities, vaccines are generally available on-site.

 The mass-vaccination sites that popped up across the country in the early days of vaccine distribution have mostly closed.

 Some people never develop side effects, but many experience injection-site pain, fever, chills, headaches, muscle aches or joint pain, among other symptoms.
 These reactions are temporary, but experts say you should avoid making big plans in the days following your appointment as a precaution.